Research Summary. Here are some key points about hiring adjunct professors in the United States:

 An adjunct professor's background is also an important factor in determining whether they'll be a good fit for the position.
 For example, adjunct professors from different industries or fields will have radically different experiences and will bring different viewpoints to the role.
 You also need to consider the candidate's previous level of experience to make sure they'll be comfortable with the job's level of seniority.

-The list breaks down common adjunct professor roles and compares their salaries.
+The following list breaks down different types of adjunct professors and their corresponding salaries.

 Type Of Adjunct ProfessorDescriptionHourly Rate